๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 • Constructed c.
 2100 BCE under King Ur-Nammu during the Third Dynasty of Ur, representing the height of Sumerian civilization

-• Dedicated to Nanna, the moon god—originally decorated with glazed bricks and a summit temple, emphasizing how visual splendor reinforced religious authority
+• Dedicated to Nanna, the moon god.
+The exterior featured a summit temple and was likely finished with glazed bricks, emphasizing how visual splendor reinforced religious authority

 Regional Variations: Beyond Mesopotamia Proper